No3371/StatePatternCSharp/README.md

 Anyway, as you can see, this time we use *OnEntered()* to make the player jump.

-*OnEntered()* and its friend, *OnLeaving()*, only get called when the state is entered/switched to by the State Machine, quite useful when you need some 1 time effect instead of *Update()*.
+*OnEntered()* , only get called when the state is entered/switched to by the State Machine,and its friend, *OnLeaving()*, only get called before the State Mahcine is going to another state.

+Quite useful when you need some 1 time effect instead of *Update()*.
 *p.s.
-However, the frequency of Update() definitedly depends on how you use the framework.*
+However, the frequency of Update() definitely depends on how you use the framework.*

 We gotta be a down-to-earth person, so it's time for the InAir state, the InAir represent a situation that the player object is still in air, not yet fall to the ground.